Discover the marvels of Veneto

 Prosecco

 The Amarone della Valpolicella DOCG is one of the most famous red wines.
 It is produced in the area between Lake Garda and Verona in Veneto.
 Amarone is unique due to its wine-making process.
 After the grapes are picked, they are dried for a period of around 120 days.
 The dried grapes are then pressed and aged in barrels for at least two years.
-This in an elevated content of sugar that gives the wine a higher alcohol content and enhanced flavors.
-We will have the opportunity to sample some on our 10-day itinerary.
+This creates an elevated content of sugar that gives the wine a higher alcohol content and enhanced flavors.
+We will have the opportunity to sample some on our 10-day Cities of Art itinerary.

 Amarone